ekcoh/gb2gc/README.md

 ## Introduction

-This repository provides utilities for converting Google Benchmark JSON output into Google Charts for visualization purposes in HTML documentation.
+This repository provides utilities for converting [Google Benchmark](https://github.com/google/benchmark) JSON output into [Google Charts](https://developers.google.com/chart) JavaScript and HTML for visualization purposes.
-This makes it possible to e.g. incorporate generation of micro-benchmark charts as part of build-time generation.
-CMake functions to simplify adding benchmarks to existing CMake projects are provided which makes it easy to integrate into continuous integration (CI) or generated documentation.
+This makes it possible to e.g. incorporate generation of micro-benchmark charts as part of automated build-time actions.
+CMake functions are also provided to simplify adding benchmarks to your existing CMake projects in order to more easily integrate into your own continuous integration (CI) or documentation generation functions.

 ## Features
 - CLI support for converting existing Google Benchmark JSON files to HTML.